 Meanwhile, a recent Construction News article ‘Open to all?
 Why public realm needs a rethink’ suggested that bench-free streets may improve traffic and pedestrian flow but at the cost of provision to elderly people.

 The article goes on to suggest that public consultation is the way the ensure that everyone has their say and considerations can be made early in the planning process – a sentiment which resonates at Obam.

 Newly qualified architects or those who are diversifying into a different area of design can and should seek consultation and approach mobility specialists whose business is built on knowing about the latest market innovations and guidance.

-In the last few years mobility technologies have come on leaps and bounds and those who work in the industry are happy to provide advice in the planning or renovation stages to help overcome design, planning and building challenges to make spaces user-friendly for everyone.
+In the last few years mobility technologies have come on leaps and bounds.
+Those who work in the industry are happy to provide advice in the planning or renovation stages to help overcome design, planning and building challenges making spaces user-friendly for everyone.